rosschapman/internetross/blog.md

 It's harder to catch -- and this code is already stripped down -- but `connectSidebar` actually gets called every time there are store updates that cause a re-render of `<Template />` inside of `<Page />`.
 The `<Page />` component itself subscribes to the store.

-Sigh.
-We likely ended up in this place as a result of not inserting more connect boundaries for store-subscribed components as the code grew over time.
-This is a not at all uncommon (read: forgivable) symptom of "bottom-up" programming.
-Unlike the pristine nirvanic fields of instructive examples, we make our bed in large agile-y UI projects born from larger organizations where the requirements for the  application accrete, fissure, and even explode in fantastic ways over time.
-The primitives you start with to satisfy embryonic requirements, like a root-level `<Page />` component, may just become one large prop-drilled well.
-Graph hell.

-Which means suddenly you find yourself debugging why a click event on a sidebar button is being swallowed.
-You notice the divs are flashing in the Elements tab of Chrome dev tools, which means the browser is repainting the sidebar on click -- re-renders!

-But why?

 Believe it or not, if the user had just left a field in the Main Content area of the page and then proceeded to click a button in the Sidebar, a blur event was triggered on the previous form field in Main Content; because that field was inside a *redux-form* form (meaning connected to the redux state tree), a hard-to-follow cascade of component updates was triggered.

 <img src="/assets/images/inline_gotcha_funtimes.jpg" width="600" style="margin: 0 auto; display: block" />

 To our dismay, the Sidebar button was getting re-rendered *in the middle of the click event*.
 Therefore the newly rendered button had no idea about the just recent click event.

 One hackish thing we stumbled across and considered was changing the `onClick` handler on the sidebar button to `onMouseUp` -- since the newly rendered button would receive that event (browsers are weird).
 But my homie-in-debug wouldn't -- couldn't -- let it slide so we decided to troubleshoot the real issue: the sidebar getting rendered every time there was a field blur when it's props weren't changing.
-Dude just basically commented out lines of code up and down `<Page />` --  which is way more busy than I'm showing here -- until the re-renders stopped.
+Dude dug his heels in and binary searched the code code up and down `<Page />` --  which is way more busy than I'm showing here -- deleting chunk by chunk until the re-renders stopped.
 He's a hero.
-Of course, the fix ends up being fairly simple.
-We simply moved the invocation of `connectSidebar` -- and `connectMain` outside of the `Template` export:
+Of course, the fix ends up being dead simple.
+We moved the invocation of `connectSidebar` and `connectMain` outside of the `Template` export:

 ```
 // Template.js